finbourne/lusid-sdk-csharp/sdk/docs/WorkspaceApi.md

 <a id="deleteshareditem"></a>
 # **DeleteSharedItem**
-> DeletedEntityResponse DeleteSharedItem (string workspaceName, string itemName)
+> DeletedEntityResponse DeleteSharedItem (string workspaceName, string groupName, string itemName)

 [EXPERIMENTAL] DeleteSharedItem: Delete an item from a shared workspace.